-The Yuku Baja Muliku Ranger Program began in 2008 with two part time rangers living under a tarp at Archer Point, cooking on an open fire, with little equipment and resources, except a second hand Hilux.
+The Yuku Baja Muliku Ranger Program began in 2008 with two part-time rangers living under a tarp at Archer Point, cooking on an open fire.
+The rangers had minimal equipment and resources, and their transport was a second-hand Hilux.

 The Yuku Baja Muliku Rangers are constantly busy building capabilities; inspiring others to return to country; building aspirations; and developing programs to ensure a strong program for future generations.

 The ranger program represents our homelands movement and our dream to return to our country.
-The ranger program provides real jobs, skill development, confidence building and instills a sense of pride.
-By focusing on land and sea management we can start to diversify our income away from government transfers, and towards: contracting services with National Parks, Council and other neighbouring land-holding bodies; the development of ecosystem services; and developing tourism opportunities and infrastructure, such as campsites.
+The program provides real jobs and skills development, builds confidence and instills a sense of pride.
+By focusing on land and sea management we can diversify our income away from government transfers, and towards: contracting services with National Parks, Council and other neighbouring land-holding bodies; the development of ecosystem services; and developing tourism opportunities and infrastructure, such as campsites.

-The aim of the Yuku Baja Muliku people is to ensure that Traditional Owners have the means to protect themselves, future generations and their culture through active, positive and physical connections to country and continuing access to traditional foods.
+The Yuku Baja Muliku people aim to ensure Traditional Owners have the means to protect themselves, future generations and their culture through active, positive and physical connections to country and continuing access to traditional foods.

 - Care for land and sea country through marine protection and conservation strategies;